elifesciences-publications/anisotropy/README.md

 SPT trajectory data that has been HMM classified.
 We will describe the general anisotropy code first and the HMM-MSD code at the end.

+### This code is associated with the paper from McSwiggen et al., "Evidence for DNA-mediated nuclear compartmentalization distinct from phase separation". eLife, 2019. http://dx.doi.org/10.7554/eLife.47098

 ## Quick tutorial: going through each step

 1. **Step 1**: Obtain SPT data at multiple temporal scales